Forecaster/factoryidle_eta_plugin/README.md

 ### Changelog:

+#### 0.8
+ - Fixed calculations for individual factories to be correct (used to discard suffixes wrongly which caused terrible inaccuracy)
+ - Takes into account paused factories correctly

 #### 0.7
  - Change 'Go to overview' to 'Visit Factory Screen to update!'
  - Remove 'timer link' option that doesn't do anything anyway